-Designing a gummy that dissolves completely in hot water within 10 seconds-performing more like a dissolvable strip than a conventional chew-places extreme constraints on the gel network.
-The key is to engineer a network that is mechanically fragile in hot water while still being stable enough to hold its shape at room temperature and during production.
-Here are the primary constraints your formulation must address:
+Designing a gummy that dissolves in hot water in under 10 seconds — more like a dissolvable strip than a gummy bear — puts brutal constraints on the gel network.
+You need a network that's practically fragile in hot water but stable enough to survive room temperature and production.
+Here's what that means for your formulation.

 1. Gel Strength and Crosslink Density